 Topic: International Studies

-She has taught at Metropolitan State University of Denver since 1974.
+Watson taught Psychology of Sexuality at Metropolitan State University of Denver since 1974.
+She is a professor emeritus of Psychological Sciences.

 Watson has published many papers throughout her academic career, including “SAMD: Diversity Division – My Journey,” “Female Circumcision from Africa to the Americas: Slavery to the Present” and “Bereavement in the Elderly.”